r4ss/r4ss/README.md

 library(r4ss)
 ````

-From version 1.22 onwards, it should also be possible to install previous versions of the r4ss package using, for example:
+From version 1.22, it should also be possible to install previous versions of r4ss using, for example:

 ```S
 devtools::install_github("r4ss/r4ss", ref="v1.22.1")